 How to refresh wilted salad leaves

 If your salad does wilt, don’t throw it away.
 You can restore a droopy leaf to its original perky state simply by refreshing it.
 First, remove any brown or mushy leaves, then refresh the rest in a bowl of very cold water for 5 to 20 minutes with a few slices of citrus and sprinkle of salt.
-Then lift the leaves out of the water and allow them to drain before serving or storing as above.
+Then lift the leaves out of the water and allow them to drain or give it a spin in a salad spinner before serving or storing as above.

 How to use up leftover salad leaves: 8 clever ways